Sayan-Maity/All-Project-Directory/README.md

 ## S <a id="s"></a>
 - <a href="https://github.com/Sayan-Maity/Spark-Filter">Spark Filter<a/> - Spark Filter is an image filter web application where a person can edit their images by applying 40+ filters
 - <a href="https://github.com/Sayan-Maity/Sleep-Well">Sleep Well<a/> - A web application helps users to sleep better
-- <a href="https://github.com/Sayan-Maity/SheWork">SheWork<a/> - SheWork aim to encourage more women to join in tech and excel their career 👨‍💻🚀
+- <a href="https://github.com/Sayan-Maity/SheGrows">SheGrows<a/> - SheGrows aim to encourage more women to join in tech and excel their career 👨‍💻🚀

 ## T <a id="t"></a>
 - <a href="https://github.com/Sayan-Maity/Travel-react">Travel-react<a/> - Travel-react is a frontend design of a tours and travels website made using React.js